The-First-Wayne/APP-DEVELOPMENT/README.md

-There is a readme inside the newapp that will be help full, please do check it.
+There is a readme inside the newapp that will be helpfull, please do check it.